switch-blade-stuff/sekhmet/spec.md

 If an artifact created for an asset is missing or build option requirements of an asset alias have changed, the format handler is used to re-generate asset artifacts using the existing import cache (asset is re-imported).

-Format handler may also create any number of asset aliases, which are used to map imported assets' paths to the ( potentially artifact) files that contain data of said assets.
+Format handler may also create any number of asset aliases, which are used to map imported assets to the (potentially artifact) files that contain data of said assets.
 Asset aliases that do not point to an asset artifact, nor have any build option filters are known as "identity" aliases.
 Identity asset aliases simply point to the file of the import asset, which is always exported during build.
 If a format handler does not create any aliases for the imported asset file, an identity alias is automatically created instead.

 Asset aliases can contain optional project build option filters.
 These filters are used to selectively enable or disable aliases based on build options.
 When an asset project is built, all asset aliases are resolved and only the aliased